JDoelger/InfluenzaFitnessInference/notes/notes.md

 # log April 27 (manuscript outline)
 - Arup and Mehran are fine with figures that I have so far, want to wrap up study
 - added inference performance and error measure definitions on rocketbook page

+# log May 3 (manuscript)
+- read manuscript draft and make small edits
+- sent draft with intro, model, inference, discussion sections to A and M

 # To Do :

-[ ] write complete first manuscript draft and send to A and M
+[ ] write abstract

 [ ] tidy up code for figures -> write functions